-Teach Your Kids to Give Using the Once-a-Month Strategy (August)
+Great Way To Teach Kids to Give: Once-a-Month Strategy (Aug)

 Our leaky bathroom stole all our money and now giving is dead to me.
 This once-a-month journey to better share God’s love by giving and serving others more – dumb idea.
 (If you want to read about why we started this giving/serving more journey, click here.)